-This proposal does not include: carpets and rugs for outdoors use; carpets and rugs for use inside planes, trains, buses, automobiles, or any other indoor environments besides buildings; resilient floor coverings (e.g., linoleum and vinyl tile); artificial turf; wall hangings and coverings; table mats; or camping sleeping mats.
+This proposal does not include: carpets and rugs marketed solely for outdoor use; carpets and rugs intended solely for use inside planes, trains, buses, automobiles, light-duty trucks, vans, or other vehicles, as well as aftermarket or replacement parts marketed solely for use in vehicles; carpets and rugs used solely in any other indoor environments besides buildings; resilient floor coverings (e.g., linoleum and vinyl tile); artificial turf; wall hangings and coverings; table mats; or camping sleeping mats.

-1.3 Chemical and Product Use and Trends
+3.3 Chemical and Product Use and Trends

-PFASs possess unique physicochemical characteristics that confer increased stability in extreme temperatures, anti-static properties, and resistance to wettability, staining, and corrosion (Buck 2012; Buck et al. 2011).
+PFASs possess unique physicochemical characteristics that confer increased stability in extreme temperatures, antistatic properties, and resistance to wettability, staining, and corrosion (Buck 2012; Buck et al. 2011).
 PFASs are used in a wide variety of applications, including (FluoroCouncil 2017a; KEMI 2015):